pramsey/pramsey.github.io/_posts/2022-06-13-postgis-logos.md

 ## IGN

 In the early days, I collected use cases from users I identified on the mailing list.
-My favourite was our earliest major institutional adopter, the [Institut Geographique National](https://ign.fr/), the national mapping agency of France.
+My favourite was our first major institutional adopter, the [Institut G&eacute;ographique National](https://ign.fr/), the national mapping agency of France.

 ![IGN]({{ site.images }}/2022/ign.png)